|

 episodes of the various ST TV series.

-see how Nero lost the top of his right ear (as seen in the
+see how Nero lost the top of his right ear (as we see him in the

 mini-series the scars from the tooth marks of the monster